textileio/community/docs/powergate/storage.md

 **Add environmental variable (optional)**

-The `--token` is used to scope the requests to the Storage Profile we created.
+The `--token` is used to scope the requests to the user we created.
 You can skip setting the `--token` flag on every command by adding your new token as an environmental variable.
 For the rest of the examples, we'll assume you've set this environmental variable.

 ```bash
 export POW_TOKEN=883f57b1-4e66-47f8-b291-7cf8b10f6370